-The Weekly Contest is one of the simplest competitive ideas in Gardenscapes, but for many players it still hasn’t shown up at all.
-That creates a confusing situation where some players are already climbing a weekly leaderboard while others don’t even see the event in their game.
+The Weekly Contest is one of the simplest competitive systems added to Gardenscapes in recent months, but for many players it still has not appeared at all.
+That creates a confusing situation where some players are already climbing a weekly leaderboard while others do not even see the feature inside their game.

-Those early reports make it possible to understand the structure of the event before it becomes fully available across all regions.
+Those reports also make it possible to understand the structure of the event before the rollout becomes wider across more regions and player segments.

 What Is the Weekly Contest in Gardenscapes?

-The Weekly Contest places players into a leaderboard where each completed level adds to their score.
-Your position depends on how many levels you pass during the event period, and the highest-ranked players receive better rewards when the contest ends.
+The Weekly Contest places players into a leaderboard where score is gained by completing levels during the event period.
+Your ranking depends on how many levels you pass before the timer ends, while higher positions unlock better rewards at the end of the week.

 How the Weekly Contest Works